scafi/scafi.github.io/pages/docs.md

 you give a certain context, and get some export.
 The export must be passed to neighbours so that they can build their own context and re-interpret the aggregate program.

-**Step 2-4:** After a simple infestigation, you may want to switch to a more sophisticated simulator, like Alchemist.
+**Step 2-4:** After a simple investigation, you may want to switch to a more sophisticated simulator, like Alchemist.
 Take a look at <a href="#Alchemist-simulator">Alchemist simulator</a>
 for details about the use of ScaFi within Alchemist.